biantongfei/GDP_group5/README.md

 3. Integration and presentation of results, using a customised dashboard application.

 ![System Overview](examples/system_overview.jpg?raw=True "Simplified System Overview Diagram")

+## Downstream Models Summary (Phase 2)

-The downstream modelling tasks apply a series of computer-vision and applied AI techniques to the extracted pose features for each frame, as summarised in the diagram below.
+The downstream modelling tasks apply a series of computer-vision and applied AI techniques to the extracted pose features for each frame.
+There are five downstream modelling tasks in total, including person counting, distance estimation, pose behaviour classification, mask classification, and group clustering.
+See detailed process below for more information on each of these, including the associated code files.

+The overall purpose of the downstream models, along with how they work, is illustrated in the diagram below.

 ![Downstream Modelling Overview](examples/downstream_models.jpg?raw=True "Illustration of the downstream modelling process")

-## System Modelling Loop
+## Main System Modelling Code and Detailed Process (Phases 1 & 2)

 The main system modelling loop extracts pose features from all persons in a given input video stream (i.e. .mp4, .mov video file, or a live-stream) using OpenCV and AlphaPose (with YOLO object detector as pre-estimation human bounding boxes, and GluonCV for AlphaPose estimation).
 Following this, the five downstream modelling tasks are applied to the pose features to obtain a collection of useful crowd-analytics and social distancing results, including:

 1. Persons count within a given scene.
-2. Distance estimation between all persons in a scene, including whether violation according to a threshold has occurred for each person.
+2. Distance estimation between all persons in a scene, including whether violation according to a threshold has occurred for each person (using functions defined in `distance_estimation.py`).
-3. Mask classification, which provides predictions for all people on whether they are wearing a mask or not.
+3. Mask classification, which provides predictions for all people on whether they are wearing a mask or not (using functions defined in `mask_classification.py`).
-4. Pose behaviour classification, which predicts the current behaviour status (including standing, walking, sitting, lying and other) for all persons in a scene.
+4. Pose behaviour classification, which predicts the current behaviour status (including standing, walking, sitting, lying and other) for all persons in a scene (using functions defined in `behaviour_classification.py`).
-5. Group clustering / social analysis, which estimates the number of distinct groups of people in a scene, along with their associated group sizes.
+5. Group clustering / social analysis, which estimates the number of distinct groups of people in a scene, along with their associated group sizes (using functions defined in `distance_estimation.py`).

 All of these results are obtained frame-by-frame on the given input video source, at the desired FPS setting given in the configuration file `system_configuration.py`.